Keshav Maharaj

-Keshav Athmanand Maharaj (born 7 February 1990) is a South African professional cricketer.
-Maharaj represents the South Africa national team in Tests, ODI and T20I cricket.
-He is currently the vice-captain of the side in limited overs cricket.
-Maharaj also captains Durban's Super Giants in the SA20.
+Keshav Athmanand Maharaj (born 7 February 1990) is a South African professional cricketer who plays as a left-arm orthodox spin bowler for the South Africa national team, KwaZulu-Natal and the Dolphins.
+He also plays for Pretoria Capitals in the SA20.

-He is a left-arm orthodox spin bowler and lower-order batsman.
-He made his debut in first-class cricket for KwaZulu-Natal in 2006 and Test debut for South Africa in November 2016.
-He represents Dolphins in domestic cricket and Durban's Super Giants in SA20.

-Maharaj was a member of the South African team which won the 2025 ICC World Test Championship final, the second ICC title the country has won till date.
+Since making his international debut in 2016, Maharaj has been a regular member of the South Africa team, having won the 2023–2025 World Test Championship.
+He has captained the national team in multiple matches.

-In September 2021, Maharaj captained South Africa for the first time in ODIs against Sri Lanka.
-He also made his T20I debut against Sri Lanka in the same month while also captaining the team in his debut match.
-Maharaj became the second bowler from South Africa to take a hat-trick in a Test match in June 2021 against West Indies.

 Early and personal life

 Maharaj was born on 7 February 1990 to Athmanand Maharaj and Kanchan Mala in Durban, KwaZulu-Natal.
 Maharaj is of Indian ancestry, his great-grandfather hailed from Sultanpur, Uttar Pradesh, India and migrated to Durban in 1874 as an indentured labourer.
 His father played as a wicket keeper for KwaZulu-Natal.
 He has a sister Tarisma Mahesan.

 In April 2022, Maharaj married his longtime girlfriend Lerisha Munsamy, a kathak dancer.